atul-atul/atul-atul.github.io/docs/_posts/2024-05-10-zookeeper-paper.md

   ```

 A few consequences/ constraints:
-  Leader must preserve client write order across leader failure.
+1. Leader must preserve client write order across leader failure.
-  Replicas must enforce "a client's reads never go backwards in zxid order"
+2. Replicas must enforce "a client's reads never go backwards in zxid order"
-    despite replica failure.
+   1. despite replica failure.
-  Client must track highest zxid it has read
+3. Client must track highest zxid it has read
-    to help ensure next read doesn't go backwards
+   1. to help ensure next read doesn't go backwards
-    even if sent to a different replica
+   2. even if sent to a different replica

 **Locks**

 If many clients set watch, there's a herd effect when the previously held lock gets released- many clients will want to acquire lock at once.
-Psuedocode for simple locking to avoid the herd effect could look like:
+Pseudocode for simple locking to avoid the herd effect could look like:
 ```
 Lock
 1 n = create(l + “/lock-”, EPHEMERAL|SEQUENTIAL)